skhg/postbox-monitor/README.md

 Slimmer mounting on the postbox door
 * With a bit more finesse the wires & connectors could be made to protrude less from the microcontroller board - this would reduce the risk of a big parcel disconnecting some wires.
 (This happened at least once already)

+Simplify the workflow
+* After review it seems there are some possible problems with the code, in that events might not be detected, if a previous event has not yet been sent.
+This probably deserves another look.

+Email send retry
+* If the REST endpoint is accessible but the internet isn't, the notification email will not be sent.
+I need to add a retry mechanism for the fairly unlikely event that the internet is down.
+This has happened at least twice over the past year.